 “Child?!
 I am no child,” she boldly spat. “...Not after the burden you’ve placed upon me, not after I have journeyed thus far without aid.
-I will not be coddled now; that right was stolen from me long ago when my own clan’s sacred crystal turned its blind eye to the desperate pleading of my people.
+I will not be coddled now; that right was stolen from me long ago when my own clan’s sacred Kristal turned its blind eye to the desperate pleading of my people.
 We are far too forgotten for your salvation.
 You may keep it, for we do not need it now.”

-“Brave Ellaria, you are mistaken,” replied the crystal.
+“Brave Ellaria, you are mistaken,” replied the Kristal.
 “It is not you who needs us—but we who need you.
 Long have we heard the plight of the Anagativa and been unable to act.
 We could not stop their suffering, nor delay its progress, for those were lessons needed learned on their own.
 In our desperate heartbreak, we were forced to remain silent…for we lacked the answers for which you so hoped.”